 And under an innovative Siemens and Ubitricity partnership, things have changed at impressive speed across London over the past twelve months.

 Sutherland Avenue in London’s Maida Vale is a broad, largely residential street lined with handsome Victorian and Edwardian properties and neatly pollarded trees.

 The area is in the heart of London’s Westminster Borough, the busiest in the UK.
 It suffers from some of the country’s worst levels of air pollution, much stemming directly from traffic emissions.
 Like much of London, EV charging points had been few and far between.

 Over the past twelve months that has changed dramatically, with each of 24 of Sutherland Avenue’s lampposts now offering EV charging via a discreet, vandal-resistant black plug, almost unnoticeably cut into the street furniture, betrayed only by a small, blue LED light.

-The chargers are the result of a partnership between Siemens and Berlin-based start-up Ubitricity – an EV charging point specialist in which Siemens owns a strategic stake – that has seen the two deliver upwards of 1,400 lamppost-based EV charging points across London in just twelve months, under an Office for Low Emission Vehicles (OLEV)-funded plan.
+The chargers are the result of a partnership between Siemens and Berlin-based start-up Ubitricity – an EV charging point specialist – that has seen the two deliver upwards of 1,400 lamppost-based EV charging points across London in just twelve months, under an Office for Low Emission Vehicles (OLEV)-funded plan.

 A Transport for London framework paves the way

 The project came via a Transport for London (TfL) funding framework called the Go Ultra Low City Scheme (GULCS), designed to provide a central pot of funding to encourage EV charging build-out.